HaxeFoundation/HaxeManual/md/manual/type-system-generic-type-parameter-construction.md

 >
 > A type parameter is said to be generic if its containing class or method is generic.

-With normal type parameter, it is not possible to construct them, i.e. `new T()` is a compiler error.
-This is because Haxe generates only a single function and the construct then makes no sense.
+It is not possible to construct normal type parameters, e.g. `new T()` is a compiler error.
+The reason for this is that Haxe generates only a single function and the construct makes no sense in that case.
 This is different when the type parameter is generic: Since we know that the compiler will generate a distinct function for each type parameter combination, it is possible to replace the `T` `new T()` with the real type.

 ```haxe
 typedef Constructible = {